KingEckbert/KingEckbert/README.md

 - 👋 Hi, I’m @KingEckbert
 - 👀 I’m interested in Python, Automation, AI
 - 💞️ I’m looking to collaborate on ensuring the protection of my realm
-- ⚡ Fun fact: I ruled Wessex in the late 9th century
+- ⚡ Fun fact: I ruled Wessex in the 9th century

 <!---
 KingEckbert/KingEckbert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.